wix-incubator/erb/bi/wix-bi-logger-client/README.md

 Adds defaults for events that are merged-into event for a publishing.

 ### BiLoggerFactory.updateDefaults(defaults): this
-Merges fields into the existing defaults for all subsequent events, use this if you have fields that are supplied with every event and change very infrequently in the application.
+Performs a shallow merge (using `Object.assign`) of fields into the existing defaults for all subsequent events, use this if you have fields that are supplied with every event and change very infrequently in the application.

 ### BiLoggerFactory.setEvents(events): this